skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions.rst

 With the steps above you are almost ready to have the users in your organization to use SkyPilot with the minimal permissions.

-**One more thing** to do is to create a single iam role ``skypilot-v1`` for all users in your organization.
+**One more thing** to do is to create a single IAM role ``skypilot-v1`` for all users in your organization.
 There are two ways to accomplish this:

-1. Add additional permission for the user you created to allow SkyPilot to automatically create the iam role using the user account.
+1. Add additional permission for the user you created to allow SkyPilot to automatically create the IAM role using the user account.
 You can modify the last two rules in the policy you created in step 4 with the highlighted four lines:

 .. note::